-- Subway Cave – Best for photography and social media
+- Subway Cave – Best for photography and instagram

 - Kachina Cave – Best for being a well hidden secret

-- Birthing Cave – Best cave for a quiet hike and climax
+- Birthing Cave – Best for a striking cave entrance

 - Soldier Pass Cave – Best overall trail with more to see